rolivencia/rolivencia/README.md

 ## My hobbies & interests:

 📚 Currently learning about Norse Mythology in Centre Of Excellence's [Norse Mythology Diploma](https://www.centreofexcellence.com/course/norse-mythology-diploma).
-[Egyptology](https://es.coursera.org/learn/egypt) from the Universidad Autónoma de Barcelona and [Dino 101: Dinosaur Paleobiology](https://es.coursera.org/learn/dino101?) by University of Alberta were the last two MOOC courses I took.
+The [Egyptology](https://es.coursera.org/learn/egypt) course from the Universidad Autónoma de Barcelona and [Dino 101: Dinosaur Paleobiology](https://es.coursera.org/learn/dino101?) by the University of Alberta were the last two MOOC courses I took.

 🗺️ Counter-Strike Level Designer since 2003.
 Finished projects can be found in my repositories.